Psychological Testing and Assessments

 • Measures of intellectual ability and cognitive skills, behavior, academic knowledge, visual-motor skills, social development, emotional development, and other areas are tested as appropriate.

 Testing and report writing, can require up to 10 hours to complete, if there has been no previous, recent testing.
-This includes an initial meeting with the parents. testing and assessments with the child, analysis of the results, report preparation, and a follow-up meeting with the parents to review the findings and recommendations.
+This includes an initial meeting with the parents or caregiver.
+Individual testing and assessments with the child, analysis of the results, report preparation, and a follow-up meeting with the family to review the findings and recommendations.

 Learning Disability Testing